snovakovic/sn/README.1.md

 #### toArray
 If provided value is array return it.
-If provided value is not array return value wrapped with array.
 If provided value is not array and is null or undefined return empty array.
+If provided value is array-like (e.g function arguments) convert it to array else wrap value with array.

 ```javascript